Miele Triflex HX1 vs. Dyson V12 Detect

 This tool is (probably) the best at accentuating dust compared to an LED-equipped stick vacuum.

-This will make vacuuming hard floors more proficient because it helps track which areas need cleaning (and otherwise).
+This will make vacuuming hard floors more efficient by helping track which areas need cleaning (and which don’t).

-Since it has a soft roller nozzle, the V12 Detect is better than the Triflex HX1 for cleaning hard floors.
+Because it has a soft-roller nozzle, the V12 Detect is better than the Triflex HX1 for cleaning hard floors.

 Add its lightweight design, and it’s the no-brainer option for this surface.